-For 27 years, SLFCU has supported student members with annual essay scholarship competitions.
-In 2021, we awarded a total of $10,000 among five students, with a top prize of $4,000.
-SLFCU strives to remain transparent and open with members about our Scholarship Competition processes and how the winners are selected.
+SLFCU has supported student members for 30 years with its annual essay scholarship competition.
+In 2023, we awarded a total of $12,000 to nine students, with a top prize of $4,000.
+SLFCU strives to be transparent and open with members about our Scholarship Competition processes, including how winners are selected.
+More information follows.

-All applications are captured via Submittable, a third-party vendor that supplies the online platform we use to collect essays and supporting documentation, complete judging rounds, and stores both student and judge applications during the competition.
+All applications are captured via Submittable, a third-party vendor that supplies the online platform we use to collect essays and supporting documentation, complete judging rounds, and to store student and judge applications during the competition.

-Note: Children of employees or members of SLFCU's Board of Directors are not eligible to participate in the SLFCU Scholarship Competition.
+Children of both employees and members of SLFCU's Board of Directors are not eligible to participate in the SLFCU Scholarship Competition.

 Judging is composed of three rounds:

 The first round of judging is an initial review of the scholarship applications.
-A team of SLFCU employees screens all of the submissions to ensure applications meet all required qualifications.
-All personally identifiable information is removed from essay files, and a unique submission number is assigned to each applicant.
+A team of SLFCU employees screens all submissions to ensure applications meet all required qualifications.
+All personal identifiable information is removed from essay files, and a unique submission number is assigned to each applicant.
 This ensures the anonymity of each applicant and impartiality throughout the remainder of the judging process.

 Applicants who are disqualified or who do not advance to the next round will be sent an email by SLFCU.
 This email does not state the reason why an applicant did not move forward.
 If the applicant would like more details about their disqualification, they can reach out to SLFCU for information.

 In this round of judging, essays which made it through the first round are scored through Submittable.
 Judges consist of members and employee volunteers who are at least 18 years of age and are not related to any of the applicants.
-If a judge is related to an applicant, they are not eligible to participate as a judge for the competition.
-SLFCU has roughly 18-25 volunteer judges each year.
+If a judge is related to an applicant, they are not eligible to participate as a judge in the competition.
+Approximately 18 to 25 volunteer judges participate each year.

 Essays are divided evenly among all judges.
 Judges score each essay from 1 to 10 among four different categories: